bitnami/containers/bitnami/arangodb/README.md

-# Bitnami package for ArangoDB
+# Bitnami Secure Image for ArangoDB

 ## What is ArangoDB?